svlauer/example-sentences/README.md

 ## Syntactic sugar: Some enhancements for `\item`

-If you have `xparse.sty` available, which is contained in [l3packages](https://www.ctan.org/pkg/l3packages), a number of enhancements of the basic `\item` command are available.
+A number of enhancements of the basic `\item` command are available, unless your LaTeX installation is truly ancient.
+(You need to have `xparse.sty` available, which is contained in
+[l3packages](https://www.ctan.org/pkg/l3packages), and should be contained in most recent-ish LaTeX-Installations).

 ### Diacritics with `\item<>`